 10. Petzl e+LITE Emergency Headlamp

-This minimalist headlamp from Petzl offers a great pick for simple trekking and makes a great back-up headlamp to stash in your bag.
-It weighs just 27 grams, making it feel like nothing on your noggin.
-But don’t let the small size fool you; this is still a solid camping headlamp with 50 lumens, a burn time of 70 hours on a rechargeable battery, and it will illuminate distances up to 95 feet.
+This minimalist headlamp from Petzl offers a great pick for simple trekking and makes a great backup headlamp to stash in your bag.
+It weighs just 26 grams, making it feel like nothing on your noggin.
+But don’t let the small size fool you; this is still a solid camping headlamp with 30 lumens, a burn time of up to 95 hours on the strobe setting, and it will illuminate distances up to 7 meters (approximately 23 feet).